 During the first quarter of the Terps’ final non-conference matchup against the University of Central Florida (2-0) on Saturday afternoon, freshman quarterback Kasim Hill scrambled out of the pocket and was sandwiched by two UCF defenders.
 The play led to Hill laying on the ground in pain, unable to move his right leg.
 It was a sight the Terps were too familiar with.

 Maryland had to battle adversity early this season as the team saw sophomore quarterback Tyrrell Pigrome tear his ACL in the season opener.
-However, the Terps couldn’t fight adversity against UCF as the Knights ran up the scoreboard in route to a 38-10 victory and ending Maryland’s non-conference play on a sour note.
+However, the Terps couldn’t fight adversity against UCF as the Knights ran up the scoreboard in rout to a 38-10 victory and ending Maryland’s non-conference play on a sour note.

 “We did not handle adversity well,” Terps’ head coach D.J.
 Durkin said.
 “So far this year, we had adversity that we handled but now we have some we didn’t.
 It certainly showed when we were playing a good team like that.”